Rishi Sunak ‘in touch with allies’ about Wagner group rebellion in Russia

 “This represents the most significant challenge to the Russian state in recent times.”

-Wagner troops have played a key role in Russia’s invasion of Ukraine, succeeding in taking Bakhmut, the city that has seen the bloodiest and longest battles.
+Wagner troops have been fighting alongside Russian soldiers in Ukraine and succeeded in taking the eastern city of Bakhmut, where the bloodiest and longest battles have raged.

-But Mr Prigozhin has stepped up his criticism of Russia’s military leadership, accusing it of shelling his fighters.
+But Mr Prigozhin has stepped up his criticism of Russia’s military leadership, accusing it of botching the war and shelling his fighters.

 The escalation of Russian infighting could further hamper Moscow’s war effort as the early stages of a Ukrainian counter-offensive unfold.